Aspects of Hilbert space fragmentation in the quantum East model: fragmentation, subspace-restricted quantum scars, and effects of density-density interactions: Fragmentation structure of the East model

 Extremizing the expression in Eq. \eqref{largeLdim}, we obtain the filling fraction at which this model has the largest fragment, \bea N_{f}&~=~&L/2+a,\non\\ {\rm where}~~~a&~=~&\frac{-\frac{1}{2} + \sqrt{\frac{1}{4} + L}}{2}\,\simeq\,\sqrt{L}/2. \eea Eq. \eqref{shift} implies that in the thermodynamic limit, the filling at which the largest fragment lies shifts away from half-filling ($L/2$) as $\sqrt{L}/2$ as $L$ increases.
 We further numerically validate this result using Eq. \eqref{offCat}, as shown in Fig. \ref{fig1100}.
 In Fig. \ref{fig1100} (a-b), we plot $D(L)$ versus $a$ for two large system sizes given by $L=100$ and $L=150$, respectively.
 Both the plots confirm that the largest fragment shifts as $L/2+a$, where $a=\sqrt{L}/2$ is equal to $5$ and $6$ (approximately) for $L=100$ and $150$, respectively.
 We will later discuss how this shift impacts the ground state properties of this model in the thermodynamic limit.

-It has been shown in the literature that this model exhibits a freezing transition~\cite{weak2}, i.e., a transition from strong fragmentation (below half-filling) to weak fragmentation (above half-filling) as a function of the filling fraction.
-In addition, the transition occurs exactly at half-filling.
-Although the analysis above shows the growth of the largest fragment at half-filling using the Catalan numbers (the diagonal elements of the Catalan triangle) in a recursive manner~\cite{weak2}, we will now establish that our root identification method can grasp this transition in a much easier manner.
+We will now demonstrate that this model exhibits a freezing transition, i.e., a transition from strong fragmentation (below half-filling) to weak fragmentation (above half-filling) as a function of the filling fraction.
+The transition occurs exactly at half-filling.
+This has been shown in the literature~\cite{weak2} earlier while obtaining the growth of the largest fragment at half-filling using the Catalan numbers (the diagonal elements of the Catalan triangle) in a recursive manner~\cite{weak2}.
+In this paper, we will validate this result utilizing our root identification method, which can capture this transition in a much easier manner.
 To do so, we need to first identify the appropriate root state representing the largest fragment at an arbitrary filling, and then find the growth of that fragment with the help of the Catalan triangle.
-To elucidate this below half-filling, let us consider the root state representing the largest fragment at a filling $N_{f}=L/2-\alpha L$, where $\alpha>0$.
+To elucidate this below half-filling, let us consider the root state representing the largest fragment at a filling $N_{f}=L/2-\alpha L$, where we assume that $0 < \alpha \ll 1$.
 We note that such a root state has the following form $0\cdots010\cdots10$ or $10\cdots100\cdots0$, where the numbers of $10$'s in the $\psi_{m}$ part of the root state is $(L/2-\alpha {L})$, and $2\alpha L$ is the number of $0$'s in $\psi_{L}$ or $\psi_{R}$, respectively.
 Now, given such a root state, the dimension, $D(L)$ of such a fragment can be readily obtained using the rules given in Sec. \ref{subsecA}, as

-\bea D(L)& = &C\left(\frac{L}{2} - \alpha L , \frac{L}{2} - \alpha L\right)\non\\ & = &\frac{1}{(\frac{L}{2} -\alpha L + 1)} \frac{(L - 2 \alpha L )!}{((\frac{L}{2} - \alpha L)!)^2}. \eea Using Stirling's formula, the above expression can be recast as follows in the large-$L$ limit,
+\bea D(L)& = &C\left(\frac{L}{2} - \alpha L , \frac{L}{2} - \alpha L\right)\non\\ & = &\frac{1}{L/2 -\alpha L + 1} ~\frac{(L - 2 \alpha L )!}{((L/2 - \alpha L)!)^2}. \eea Using Stirling's formula, the above expression can be recast as follows in the large-$L$ limit,